Pavel-Durov/blog/src/progressive-delivery/README.md

 # Progressive Delivery

 # Abstract

-In this article, we will cover multiple **Progressive Delivery** techniques with high-level illustrations and a general concept review.
+This article will cover **Progressive Delivery** techniques such as **Feature Flags**, **A/B Testing**, **Ring Deployment**, **Dark Launching**, **Blue/Green** and **Canary** deployments with high-level illustrations and a general concept overview.

 # Introduction

-**Continuous Delivery (CD)** keeps our code constantly in a deployable state.
-Using **CD** we can release faster with higher frequency.
+**Continuous Delivery (CD)** practice ensures that our code is constantly in a deployable state.
+Using **CD**, we can release faster with higher frequency.
 That's all great fun, but we can do better!
-With traditional delivery, when a new version is deployed - the old version is replaced with a new one, meaning that all of our users are immediately affected by the release. **Progressive Delivery** offers techniques for deploying applications gradually while minimising impact and downtime.
+When a new version is deployed in the traditional delivery manner - the old version is replaced with a new one, meaning that all of our users are immediately affected by the new release. **Progressive Delivery** offers techniques for deploying applications gradually over time while minimising deployment downtime.

-Before jumping into **Progressive Delivery**, we should ensure that we have a firm grasp of Agile, CI/CD, and DevOps practices. **Progressive Delivery** includes more advanced software development practices and infrastructure management.
+Before jumping into **Progressive Delivery** implementation, we should ensure that we have a firm grasp of Agile, CI/CD, and DevOps practices, as **Progressive Delivery** includes more advanced software development practices and infrastructure management.

-There are several delivery strategies; here, we're going to cover the following:
-- Feature Flags
-- A/B Testing
-- Ring Deployment
-- Dark Launching
-- Blue/Green Deployments
-- Canary Deployments

 # Feature Flags

 The idea behind **Feature Flags (FF)** is quite simple: We add logical branches to our code - `if/else` statements and control them via configuration.
-This can be achieved using one of the managed services, such as [Unleash](https://www.getunleash.io/)[1] or [LaunchDarkly](https://launchdarkly.com/)[2].
-These services require some additional configuration and might be costly.
-But a similar idea can be achieved with anything that manages configuration remotely, a versioned JSON file for example (very inflexible but still doable).
+This can be achieved using one of the SaaS (Software as a Service) platforms, such as [Unleash](https://www.getunleash.io/)[1] or [LaunchDarkly](https://launchdarkly.com/)[2] for configuration management.
+These services require additional integration and might be costly, but they offer support and a range of features.
+But a similar idea can be achieved with any remotely managed configuration, a versioned JSON file, for example.

-Feature flag integration can be illustrated as follows:
+Application using \**Feature Flag*s\* can be illustrated as follows:

 ```mermaid
 sequenceDiagram
     User->>+Service: GET /user/profile